Skip to main content

 Conclusion

-With this we have already concluded this article, where we saw everything about TS.
-Now you would be able to configure it, understand how typing works, arrays, union types, own data types, ENUM, DTO.
-Interfaces, which is one of the fundamentals of POO (polymorphism), common in Frameworks such as Nest where TypeScript is at the core, asynchronism and promise.
-Something that is also essential when programming, either in Node with any of its Frameworks, even on the front-end.
+With this, we have concluded this article, where we saw everything about TS.
+Now you would be able to configure it, understand how typing works, arrays, union types, custom data types, ENUM, DTOs, interfaces, which is one of the fundamentals of OOP (polymorphism), common in frameworks like Nest where its core is TypeScript, asynchronism and promises.
+Something that is also fundamental when programming, whether in Node with any of its frameworks, even in the front-end.

 Ready to take your development skills to the next level with TypeScript?